Last update: May 27, 2021

 Where are Sanofi’s clinical trials being held and where can I learn more?

-For the vaccine using mRNA technology, we announced the start of 1/2 clinical trials on March 12.
+For the vaccine using mRNA technology, we announced the start of phase 1/2 clinical trials on March 12.

 Are you able to manufacture COVID-19 vaccines of other companies?